Interactive Simulations with JSPlotly

 Context:

-Intracellular ATP production involves the classic chemical equilibrium relationship between reagents and products as a function of reaction temperature, adjusted to a specific pH value.
-By varying one and/or other reagent content, or physical-chemical parameter, it is possible to quantify the product by the following thermodynamic reaction:
+Intracellular ATP production involves the classic relationship of chemical equilibrium between reagents and products as a function of reaction temperature, and adjusted for a given pH value.
+By varying one and/or another reagent content, or physicochemical parameter, it is possible to quantify the product by the thermodynamic reaction that follows:

 Equation: